 This section describes how to configure alerts to execute an automated action (such as sending an email alert).
+These instructions are for Solace PubSub+ Monitor and RTView Manager.

 To setup alert notification you select the event you want to notify on and then select the action to execute.